sajid-munawar/First_Capstone/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/sajid-munawar/First_Capstone/issues).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ to [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) if you like this project!

 ## Acknowledgments